-^{\$\$} - Seaward limits for inland waterways in this context are defined in terms of reasonable operating limits for inland barges and are generally the boundary between Class D waters and the sea14.
-Where summer and winter limits are different, the more appropriate has been chosen in the light of local conditions and current barge operations (if present).

-^{%%} - Not listed in the 1968 Act but taken over by British Waterways from York City Council in 1989.
+- (P) Defined by CRT as a as a Priority Freight Route - (A) Defined by CRT as a as a Category A Commercial Waterway - (B) Defined by CRT as a as a Category B Commercial Waterway - \$\$ Seaward limits for inland waterways are defined in terms of reasonable operating limits for inland barges and are generally the boundary between Class D waters and the sea14.
+Where summer and winter limits are different, the more appropriate has been chosen in the light of local conditions and current barge operations (if present). - %% Not listed in the 1968 Act but taken over by British Waterways from York City Council in 1989 and subsequently by CRT.
 The section from Hook to Selby is a statutory port.